Qolab mission is to build high quality qubits by leveraging the most advanced semiconductor manufacturing processes.

 Venture Round in 2016

-Rayvio Corporation is a company based in the United States that specializes in developing ultraviolet light-emitting diodes (UV LEDs) for water purification and disinfection.
-Founded in 2013, Rayvio focuses on advanced health and hygiene solutions that aim to deliver clean water and create healthier environments.
-Their efficient UV LED technology can be integrated into various applications, providing consumers with on-demand solutions that enhance health without relying on chemicals or expensive consumables.
-By leveraging microchip technology, Rayvio seeks to improve healthcare and hygiene while making personal care more accessible and cost-effective for a broad audience.
+Rayvio Corporation is a technology company based in the United States that specializes in developing ultraviolet light-emitting diodes (LEDs) for water purification and disinfection.
+Founded in 2013, Rayvio focuses on advanced health and hygiene solutions, offering innovative products that enable clean water and environments.
+The company's efficient UV LED technology can be integrated into various applications, providing versatile on-demand solutions that empower consumers to manage their health without relying on chemicals or expensive consumables.
+By leveraging microchip technology, Rayvio aims to enhance healthcare and hygiene, making personal care accessible and affordable for a broader audience.

 Electroninks